 There are still a number of Battlefield 1 problems plaguing Xbox One, PS4 and PC owners as we push into the new year.

-Despite the developer’s best efforts, Battlefield 1 problems continue to emerge on all three platforms and EA DICE has a lot of work to do ahead of its first major Battlefield 1 DLC release (They Shall Not Pass) in March.
+Despite the developer’s best efforts, Battlefield 1 problems continue to emerge on all three platforms and EA DICE has a lot of work to do ahead of its next major Battlefield 1 DLC release (In The Name of the Tsar) later this year.

 How to Fix Battlefield 1 Installation Problems